qunfengdong/MicroGMT/README.md

 * For mutations occur on mature peptides produced by both pp1a and pp1ab, or by pp1a only, the gene ID and name in output vcfs and summary tables are: GU280_gp01_pp1a and ORF1ab_pp1a.
 * For mutations occur on mature peptides produced by pp1ab only, the gene ID and name in output vcfs and summary tables are: GU280_gp01_pp1ab and ORF1ab_pp1ab.

+### Version 1.3.1 (July 9 2020) update
+* Removed pre-built summary tables to prevent copyright issues
+* Added a sample script in the test datasets

 ### Version 1.3 (June 6 2020) update
 * Added a utility script to check the running environment.
 * Added options to fine tuning the BWA alignment for raw reads inputs.